pizlonator/fil-c-website/source/safepoints.md

 # Safepoints and Fil-C

 Safepointing is an underappreciated aspect of modern multithreaded VM/GC tech.
 It forms the foundation of Fil-C's accurate stack scanning, safe signal handling, and safe forking.
-It also forms the foundation of accurate GC, debugging, and profiling in modern lots of other virtual machines (JVMs in particular).
+It also forms the foundation of accurate GC, debugging, and profiling in lots of other virtual machines (JVMs in particular).
 Perhaps most crucially:

 *Safepointing is the reason why multiple threads can race on the heap in Fil-C using non-atomic unordered instructions, under any widely used hardware memory model, without breaking the soundness guarantees of the garbage collector.*